Chapter 1: Incidence and Prevalence of Sexual Offending

-UCR indicates that 88,097 forcible rapes were reported to law enforcement in 2009, a rate of 28.7 crimes per 100,000 inhabitants of the United States.
-Slightly more than 4 out of 10 rapes reported to police in 2009 were cleared by arrest or exceptional means (FBI, 2009a).
+Based on the definition of forcible rape used for UCR reporting prior to 2012, the FBI (2014) reported that 79,770 forcible rapes were reported to law enforcement in 2013, a rate of 25.2 crimes per 100,000 females in the United States.
+This is a 10.6 percent decrease from the 88,097 rapes in 2009, which had a rate of 28.7 crimes per 100,000 females in the United States.
+Slightly more than 4 out of 10 rapes reported to police in 2009, the most recent year such data were available, were cleared by arrest or exceptional means (FBI, 2009a).
 Overall, an estimated 21,407 arrests for forcible rape were made by law enforcement agencies in the United States in 2009 (FBI, 2009b).
-Offenders arrested for rape in 2009 were predominantly young, white, and (as would be expected) overwhelmingly male.
+Offenders arrested for rape in 2009 were predominantly young, white, and (as expected) overwhelmingly male.
 Only 1 percent of the offenders arrested for rape in 2009 were female.
-About 15 percent of the nation's rape arrestees in 2009 were under the age of 18, and 37 percent were 18–29 years old.
+About 15 percent of the nation’s rape arrestees in 2009 were under the age of 18, and 37 percent were 18–29 years old.
 Whites accounted for 65 percent of the rape arrestees, African-Americans accounted for 33 percent, and other races made up about 2 percent of the arrestees (FBI, 2009c).

 National Crime Victimization Survey

-Based on NCVS data, an estimated 243,800 rape/sexual assault victimizations3 occurred in the United States in 2011, a rate of 0.9 victimizations per 1,000 persons age 12 and over (Truman & Planty, 2012).
+Based on NCVS data, an estimated 284,350 rape/sexual assault victimizations3 occurred in the United States in 2014, a rate of 1.1 victimizations per 1,000 persons age 12 and over (Truman & Langton, 2015).
 NCVS data also indicate that most rape/sexual assault victims are female, white, and under age 30.
-Based on the 2010 survey, when victim gender information was most recently reported, more than 9 out of every 10 rape/sexual assault victims in the United States were female (Truman, 2011).
+Based on the 2010 survey, when victim gender information was most recently reported, more than nine out of every 10 rape/sexual assault victims in the United States were female (Truman, 2011).
 Further, based on the results of the 2008 national survey (the latest survey for which comprehensive rape/sexual assault victim demographic information is available), an estimated 63 percent of victims are white, 28 percent are African-American, and 9 percent are other races.
 In 2008, the rape/sexual assault victimization rate for African-American females was about three times higher than it was for white females.
-Among different age groups, people ages 16–19 and 20–24 had the highest rape/sexual assault victimization rates in 20082.2 and 2.1 per 1,000 persons in each age group, respectively.
-By comparison, BJS (2011) found that people ages 35–49 had an estimated rape/sexual assault victimization rate of 0.8 per 1,000 persons in the age group in 2008, and people ages 12–15 had an estimated rate of 1.6 (although the latter estimate is based on a small sample of cases) (Truman & Rand, 2010).
+Among different age groups, people aged 16–19 and 20–24 had the highest rape/sexual assault victimization rates in 2008 — 2.2 and 2.1 per 1,000 persons in each age group, respectively.
+By comparison, BJS (2011) found that people aged 35–49 had an estimated rape/sexual assault victimization rate of 0.8 per 1,000 persons in the age group in 2008, and people aged 12–15 had an estimated rate of 1.6 (although the latter estimate is based on a small sample of cases) (Truman & Rand, 2010).

 Although NCVS data provide valuable insights about the incidence and prevalence of sexual offending nationwide, BJS acknowledges